rust-lang/book/second-edition/src/ch08-01-vectors.md

 value stored in a vector.
 In the examples, we’ve annotated the types of the values that are returned from these functions for extra clarity.

-Listing 8-5 shows both methods of accessing a value in a vector either with indexing syntax or the `get` method:
+[Listing 8-5][Listing-8-5] shows both methods of accessing a value in a vector either with indexing syntax or the `get` method:

 [Listing-8-5]: #Listing-8-5